kimsh02/wordle-player/README.md

 for corret letter and position, yellow for correct letter and wrong position, and gray for wrong letter).

-* A narrower unordered set of valid guesses is produced from the set operations for which a new inverted index is built.
+* A narrower, unordered set of valid guesses is produced as a result of the set operations for which a new inverted index is built.

 * This is procedure is repeated in a recursive call until it arrives at the correct word.